Diseases & Conditions : Growth and Development

 Textured and smooth

-Flossing tools, such as a prethreaded flosser or floss holder may be helpful for people who are just learning how to floss, individuals with limited dexterity in their arms and/or hands, or persons who are flossing the teeth of someone else (particularly a child or disabled person).
+Flossing tools, such as a prethreaded flosser or floss holder may be helpful for people who are just learning how to floss.
+They may also help children with limited dexterity in their arms or hands, or if you are flossing your child's teeth.

-Oral irrigators are not considered a substitute for brushing and flossing.
-These devices may be effective around orthodontic braces that retain food or in areas a toothbrush cannot reach.
+Oral irrigators are not a substitute for brushing and flossing.
+These devices may help clean around braces where food sticks or in areas a toothbrush can't reach.
 However, they do not remove plaque that contains harmful bacteria.